bcgov/smk-tlink/README.md

 * SimpleMapKit (SMK) apps are essentially Single Page Apps (SPAs) - a single `index.html` containing references to JavaScript code, images, and style Sheets.

-* There is _some_ http server that hosts the page.
+* There is _some_ http server that hosts/serves this index.html page.

-* The App communicates with APIs to get data and render it in the user interface.
+* The App gets download/loaded into a user's web browser.
+The "running code" then communicates with APIs to get data and render the data in the user's browser.

 Simple as that.

 ## What are all the parts

 * The source code is maintained in a repository on GitHub.

-* The running applicaiton is hosted in OpenShift.
+* The running application is hosted in OpenShift.
 * Traffic requests to the app go through the Kong API Gateway.

-* The app makes use of the BC Gov Geocoder and Router application.
+* The app makes use of the BC Gov Online Geocoder and Online Route Planner applications.

 ## OpenShift Overview

-* OpenShift is a platform that allows for the automation of provisioning of ubiquitous resources.
+* OpenShift is a platform that allows for the automation of provisioning of **ubiquitous resources**.

-* OpenShift is a layer of improvement on Kubernetes.
+* OpenShift is a layer enhancements and functionality on top of Kubernetes.

 * There are 3 ways to interact with OpenShift

-  * The Grafical user Interface
+  * The Graphical user Interface

-  * The command line inerface (cli)`oc`
+  * The command line interface (cli)`oc`

-  * The API
+  * The REST API

-* Pressing buttons, clicking on drop-down list boxes, and poking characters into boxes does not scale.
-Hence we use automation leveraged by the API or the `oc` command -- we prefer the `oc` command.
+  Pressing buttons, clicking on drop-down list boxes, and poking characters into boxes does not scale.

+  We use Automation leveraged by the API or the `oc` command -- we prefer the `oc` command.

 * These ubiquitous resources can be configured and managed through the use of configuration files in YAML format.

-* Examples of resources are:
+* Examples of **ubiquitous resources** are:

   * Build Images / Image Streams
   * Build Configs
   * Deployment Configs
   * Deployments
   * Services
   * Routes
   * ConfigMaps
   * Persisten Volumes and Persistent Volume Claims
   * Secrets

 # What Are the Parts - more detail